apache/spark/docs/structured-streaming-kafka-integration.md

 title: Structured Streaming + Kafka Integration Guide (Kafka broker version 0.10.0 or higher)
 ---

 Structured Streaming integration for Kafka 0.10 to poll data from Kafka.
-It provides simple parallelism, 1:1 correspondence between Kafka partitions and Spark partitions.
-The source will cache the Kafka consumer in executors and try the best to schedule the same Kafka topic partition to the same executor.

 ### Linking
 For Scala/Java applications using SBT/Maven project definitions, link your application with the following artifact: